duckduckgo/duckduckgo-documentation/duckduckhack/resources/faq.md

 ### I want to use 'X' API, but it doesn't have an endpoint for 'Y'.
 What should I do?

 Email them! - If you explain what it's for, they might be willing to create and endpoint for you!
-If not, it's probably best to find an another API.
+If not, it's probably best to find another API.

 ### Can I use an API that returns XML?